papallas/baxter-project/README.md

-# baxter-project
-Third year final project - The Robot Shopkeeper
+# Third year final project - The Robot Shopkeeper

 This is my third year project, aiming to develop an integrated robotics system using a Baxter robot to allow Baxter to be able to run a sweet shop and respond to customers.